henley-regatta/aoc2025/README.md

   several times, couldn't work out why I should be subtracting from `range` instead of `dialmax` but at least I'm in the same hands at the Romans with my misunderstanding of the importance of zero....

   * `python/day1part2.py` - Some interesting corner-cases there to do with large spins and _when_ the dial transitions past zero.
 I had a couple silly sequence errors but mostly just failed on that when the transition occurs.
 Re-running against the test data sorted out the corner-case I was missing though.

+  * `python/day2part1.py` - A good question today, with the world's stupidest answer provided.
+Yes, I too like to treat mathematical problems as string comparison exercises.
+I'm absolutely sure this will in no way come back to bite me in Part 2....